fastapi-mvc/cookiecutter/README.md

 * Makefile, GitHub actions and utilities
 * Helm chart for Kubernetes deployment
 * Dockerfile with K8s and cloud in mind
-* Generate pieces of code or even your own generators
 * Reproducible development environment using Vagrant or Nix

 ## Quickstart